Thomasvangrol/Morkborgfoundry/README.md

 # Foundry VTT MÖRK BORG

 An implementation of the MÖRK BORG game system for [Foundry Virtual Tabletop](http://foundryvtt.com).
+Code by Joseph Hodpson, I'm just trying to update it for this version of Foundry

 ## Installation Instructions